 You can use a free trial of this application before you commit to licensing it so that you can see how it works, and if it would be appropriate for your environment.

-If you would like to try out a free trial then follow this link.
 It is fully functional for 30 days so you can really get a feel for how it works.

 Nagios gives you a complete monitoring system that also acts as a syslog monitor as well.

 It is able to monitor Unix system logs as well as the logs of applications, dedicated log files as well as syslog data.